drummerjolev/time-lock-puzzle/README.md

 ### Prerequisites

-🐍 Python 3.6
+🐍 Python 3.7

-I recommend using [virtualenvwrapper] (https://virtualenvwrapper.readthedocs.io/en/latest/).
+I recommend using [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/).
 For setting up a new environment: `mkvirtualenv -p $(which python3)`.

 ## Installing